 - Employees must be given training before being exposed to the hazards.
 Make it part of your induction programme.

-- The training should make it clear how seriously you take health and safety.
+- The training should show how seriously you take health and safety.
 Make it clear that failure to follow the procedures will be viewed as a disciplinary offence.

 - Ideally, induction and training should be recorded, with the trainee's signature as confirmation of having received the training.